 A request to issue a residue title for minerals, especially where the residue is extensive or of a complicated nature, must fully describe the land affected.
 Intensive investigation will not be undertaken by NSW LRS where the description seems to be insufficient.
 If the land containing the minerals cannot be adequately defined it may be necessary to lodge a deposited plan depicting the affected parcels.

-A certificate of title for minerals must encompass as large an area as possible.
-The standard NSW LRS policy of issuing a separate title for each parcel does not apply to mineral titles.
+A folio of the Register for minerals must encompass as large an area as possible.
+The standard NSW LRS policy of creating a separate folio of the Register for each parcel does not apply to mineral titles.

 Easements affecting mineral titles